All Roads Head Toward Success at Boys & Girls Clubs L.A. Harbor

 Back Boys and Girls on Their Pathways to Success

-A $5,000 donation is enough to sponsor one young person like Nicolas as they journey toward a rewarding career and hopeful future.
-Each donor will be assigned a boy or girl and receive a photo, thank you letter, and periodic updates on the child’s progress.
+A $5,000 donation is enough to sponsor one young person like Nohemi as they journey toward a rewarding career and hopeful future.
+Thank you for helping Club youth reach their Pathway to Success!

 Key Supporters